xeokit/sdk/packages/website/userguide/gltf2xgf/index.md

 In this tutorial, we'll load a glTF model into a xeokit doc:Viewer.
 To optimize performance, we'll first convert the glTF model to XGF, xeokit's native compressed format.
 The whole process consists of two steps:
 1. Use `gltf2xkt` to convert the glTF into XGF.
-2Use `loadXGF` to load the XGF into a xeokit Viewer on a webpage.
+2Use `XGFLoader` to load the XGF into a xeokit Viewer on a webpage.

 ## Example Model
 ---